Samkough/dsa-apps/README.md

-# Data Structures & Algorithms Applications
+# Data Structures & Algorithms Applications 🧃

 Applications of data structures and algorithms.
 Included are notes and questions that are about data structures and algorithms.

+## Structure 📘

+### Apps 📱

+Purposely built apps to utilize certain data structures and algorithms.

-## Notes
+### Notes 📝

-- Data structures are classified as either contiguous or linked, depending upon whether they are based on arrays or pointers:
-  - Contiguously-allocated structures are composed of single slabs of memory (i.e. arrays, matrices, heaps, and hash tables)
-  - Linked data structures are composed of distinct chunks of memory bound together by pointers (i.e. lists, trees, and graph adjacency lists)
+Notes on data structures and algorithms as well as concepts surrounding them.

+### Questions ❓

+Programming questions that utilize your data structure and algorithm knowledge as well as general programming skills.
+Provided is notes for each question.
+Thanks to [Leetcode](https://leetcode.com/) for a majority of these questions.

-## References
+## References 🦮

+- Elements of Programming Interviews in Java
 - The Algorithm Design Manual Second Edition by Steven Skiena
 - Cracking the Coding Interivew by Gayle Laakmann McDowell